 Step 1: Prep and Season

 Rub the seasoning mixture all over the pork butt, massaging it into the meat.
-Place in the fridge covered for at least an hour up to 12 hours.
+Press the mixture in with your palm and work it into any seams or folds.
+The brown sugar and salt will clump slightly where it hits the cold fat.
+That’s normal — it dissolves during the cook.
+Cover and refrigerate for at least an hour up to 12 hours.

 Step 2: Cook